 - Home improvement loans

 Of course, there is no perfect banking option.
 But if you’re looking for a convenient, one-stop shop for all your online banking needs, Ally Bank is an excellent choice for you to consider.

 Listed below is a more in-depth look at the main banking features Ally Bank offers, as well as some of the pros and cons of each.

-The average national rate for an interest checking account is 0.10%.
-In comparison, Ally Bank offers an APY of 0.25% on accounts with balances of $15,000 or more.
+Ally Bank offers an annual percentage yield (APY) of 0.25% on checking accounts with balances of $15,000 or more.

 If your checking account daily balance is less than $15,000, you’ll earn a 0.10% APY, which is still higher than most banks.

 Unlike many brick-and-mortar banks, Ally doesn’t charge any monthly maintenance fees.
 They also don’t charge fees for bank statements, ACH, or wire transfers.

-The bank does charge overdraft fees, but they are only $25.
+The online bank does charge overdraft fees, but they are only $25.
 And you won’t be hit with more than one overdraft fee per day.
+You can also sign up for CoverDraft℠, which will protect your account up to $100.

-Ally Bank doesn’t have any branches you can visit, so you just snap a photo and deposit checks right from your phone.
-And if you need to withdraw cash, you can access any Allpoint ATM for free.
+Ally Bank doesn’t have any physical branches you can visit, so you just snap a photo and deposit checks right from your phone.
+You can also transfer funds, pay bills online, and if you need to withdraw cash, you can access 43,000+ fee-free Allpoint ATMs.

-You’ll get an APY of 0.50% with an Ally Bank Online Savings account, which beats the national average of 0.09%.
+You’ll get an APY of 4.25% with an Ally Bank Online Savings account, which beats the national average by quite a bit.
 You’ll earn this rate regardless of how much money you have in your account and there are no minimum balance requirements.

 This high yield savings account does not come with a debit card, but you can easily make transfers from other Ally accounts.
 You can also utilize mobile deposits or wire transfer the money, but you cannot deposit cash.